 It is customary in Poland to wait for the first star to appear in the heavens before sitting down for the vigil meal.
 The family gathers at the traditional "wigilia supper", which consists of Lenten dishes and is served in an odd number of courses, ranging from seven to fifteen.
 The meal begins with prayer and is preceded by the sharing of the Christmas wafer.
 The head of the family with the "opłatek" in hand addresses the family, speaking first of Christmases of yore and then extending season's greetings to all.
 All listen with reverence.
 Next comes the individual exchange of wishes, as the head of the family begins to share the Christmas wafer with the members of the family, from oldest to youngest.
 All other members do likewise, expressing warm wishes.

 Wooden Sled - THE GOAT - Sanki Drewniane - KOZA #1.
 43" x 16" x 12".
 Extra long seating is ideal for 2 kids.
 Made in Poland.d text.

-This website (and my new CD) are the result of my Polish pride and my love of good music.
+This website (and my Christmas CD) are the result of my Polish pride and my love of good music.
 When people ask me what kind of music I like, I tell them that I like any song with a simple melody and good harmony.
-If you are at all familiar with Polish Christmas carols, you surely can understand why I enjoy kolendy
+If you are at all familiar with Polish Christmas carols, you surely can understand why I enjoy kolendy (kolędy) so much.

 When Christmas rolls around, I like to relax by playing Christmas songs on my guitar.
 Typically, I start out by playing the standard American and religious carols people like to hear around the holidays.
 Before long, however, I get bored and switch to the old Polish melodies and harmonies I learned as a St. Stan's choirboy back in the fifties and sixties.